tamouse/tamouse/README.md

 - Watercolour painting
 - Digital painting
 - Time Series Analysis with Ruby and Postgresql
-- Rails Turbo and Hotwire
+- Rails with Turbo and Hotwire

 ## 💬 Ask me about